harding/old-docs-history-bitcoin.org/en/developer-guide.md

 [pp transactions]: #term-pp-transactions "The transactions field of a Payment where the spender provides copies of signed transactions to the recevier"
 [pp payment url]: #term-pp-payment-url "The payment_url of the PaymentDetails which allows the receiver to specify where the sender should post payment"
 [proof of work]: #term-proof-of-work "Proof that computationally-difficult work was performed which helps secure blocks against modification, protecting transaction history"
+[Pubkey]: #term-pubkey "A standard output script which specifies the full public key to match a signature; used in coinbase transactions"
-[r]: #term-r-parameter "The payment request parameter in a bitcoin: URI" [rawtx]: #FIXME-TX "Complete transactions in their binary format; often represented using hexidecimal"
+[r]: #term-r-parameter "The payment request parameter in a bitcoin: URI"
+[raw format]: #term-raw-format "Complete transactions in their binary format; often represented using hexidecimal"
 [receipt]: #term-receipt "A cryptographically-verifiable receipt created using parts of a payment request and a confirmed transaction"
 [recurrent rebilling]: #rebilling-recurring-payments "Billing a spender on a regular schedule"
+[redeemScript]: #term-redeemscript "A script created by the receipient, hashed, and given to the spender for use in a P2SH output"
 [refund]: #issuing-refunds "A transaction which refunds some or all satoshis received in a previous transaction"
 [root certificate]: #term-root-certificate "A certificate belonging to a certificate authority (CA)"
 [satoshi]: #term-satoshi "The smallest unit of Bitcoin value; 0.00000001 bitcoins.
 Also used generically for any value of bitcoins"
 [satoshis]: #term-satoshi "The smallest unit of Bitcoin value; 0.00000001 bitcoins.
 Also used generically for any value of bitcoins"
+[sequence number]: #term-sequence-number "A number intended to allow time locked transactions to be updated before being finalized; not currently used except to disable locktime in a transaction"
+[script]: #term-script "The part of an output which sets the conditions for spending of the satoshis in that output"
+[scripts]: #term-script "The part of an output which sets the conditions for spending of the satoshis in that output"
+[scriptSig]: #term-scriptsig "Data generated by a spender which is almost always used as variables to satisfy an output script"
+[script hash]: #term-script-hash "The hash of a redeemScript used to create a P2SH output"
+[seed]: #term-master-key-seed "A potentially-short value used as a seed to generate a master private key and chain code for an HD wallet"
+[sha_shacp]: #term-sighash-all-sighash-anyonecanpay "Signature hash type which allows other people to contribute satoshis without changing the number of satoshis sent nor where they go"
+[shacp]: #term-sighash-anyonecanpay "A signature hash type which modifies the behavior of other signature hash types"
+[shn_shacp]: #term-sighash-none-sighash-anyonecanpay "Signature hash type which allows unfettered modification of a transaction"
+[shs_shacp]: #term-sighash-single-sighash-anyonecanpay "Signature hash type which allows modification of the entire transaction except the signed input and the output with the same index number"
+[sighash_all]: #term-sighash-all "Default signature hash type which signs the entire transation except any scriptSigs, preventing modification of the signed parts"
+[sighash_none]: #term-sighash-none "Signature hash type which only signs the inputs, allowing anyone to change the outputs however they'd like"
+[sighash_single]: #term-sighash-single "Signature hash type which only signs its input and the output with the same index value, allowing modification of other inputs and outputs"
+[signature]: #term-signature "The result of combining a private key and some data in an ECDSA signature operation which allows anyone with the corresponding public key to verify the signature"
+[signature hash]: #term-signature-hash "A byte appended onto signatures generated in Bitcoin which allows the signer to specify what data was signed, allowing modification of the unsigned data"
 [spv]: #FIXME-OM "A method for verifying particular transactions were included in blocks without downloading the entire contents of the block chain"
 [ssl signature]: #term-ssl-signature "Signatures created and recognized by major SSL implementations such as OpenSSL"
+[stack]: #term-stack "An evaluation stack used in Bitcoin's script language"
+[standard script]: #standard-transactions "An output script which matches the isStandard() patterns specified in Bitcoin Core---or a transaction containing only standard outputs.
+Only standard transactions are mined or broadcast by peers running the default Bitcoin Core software"
 [target]: #term-target "The threshold below which a block header hash must be in order for the block to be added to the block chain"
 [testnet]: #FIXME-Intro "A Bitcoin-like network where the satoshis have no real-world value to allow risk-free testing"
 [transaction fee]: #term-transaction-fee "The amount remaining when all outputs are subtracted from all inputs in a transaction; the fee is paid to the miner who includes that transaction in a block"
 [transaction fees]: #term-transaction-fee "The amount remaining when all outputs are subtracted from all inputs in a transaction; the fee is paid to the miner who includes that transaction in a block"
-[transaction malleability]: #FIXME-TX "The ability of an attacker to change the transaction identifier (txid) of unconfirmed transactions, making dependent transactions invalid"
+[transaction malleability]: #transaction-malleability "The ability of an attacker to change the transaction identifier (txid) of unconfirmed transactions, making dependent transactions invalid"
-[txid]: #FIXME-TX "A hash of a completed transaction which allows other transactions to spend its outputs"
+[txid]: #term-txid "A hash of a completed transaction which allows other transactions to spend its outputs"
 [transaction]: #transactions "A transaction spending satoshis"
+[transaction version number]: #term-transaction-version-number "A version number prefixed to transactions to allow upgrading""
 [transactions]: #transactions "A transaction spending satoshis"
 [unconfirmed]: #term-unconfirmed-transactions "A transaction which has not yet been added to the block chain"
 [unconfirmed transactions]: #term-unconfirmed-transactions "A transaction which has not yet been added to the block chain"
-[unique addresses]: #FIXME-TX "Address which are only used once to protect privacy and increase security"
+[unique addresses]: #term-unique-address "Address which are only used once to protect privacy and increase security"
 [URI QR Code]: #term-uri-qr-code "A QR code containing a bitcoin: URI"
-[utxo]: #FIXME-TX "Unspent Transaction Output (UTXO) holding satoshis which have not yet been spent"
+[utxo]: #term-utxo "Unspent Transaction Output (UTXO) holding satoshis which have not yet been spent"
 [verified payments]: #verifying-payment "Payments which the receiver believes won't be double spent"
 [v2 block]: #term-v2-block "The current version of Bitcoin blocks"
 [wallet]: #wallets "Software which stores private keys to allow users to spend and receive satoshis"
+[Wallet Import Format]: #term-wallet-import-format "A private key specially formatted to allow easy import into a wallet"
 [wallets]: #wallets "Software which stores private keys to allow users to spend and receive satoshis"
 [X509Certificates]: #term-x509certificates